perpetualintelligence/docs/docfx_project/articles/pi-cli/defaults.md

 ## Licensing

-The `pi-cli` hosted service will print the following mandatory messsage in the terminal for `community` and `demo` licenses.
+The `terminal` hosted service will print the following mandatory messsage in the terminal for `community` and `demo` licenses.

 ### Community Education
 ```